-We are now going to do a couple of related Boolean operations that will create a canopy and an exactly matching opening on what will be the body of the racer.
+Boolean operations that will create a canopy and an exactly matching opening on what will be the body of the racer.

 Start a new extrude and create the sketch shown in Figure 26.
-This will be a Both Sides, blind protrusion with a depth of 300.
+This will be a Symmetric protrusion with a depth of 300.
 Don't forget to open the Body Options tab and check Create new body.
 This will be Body 8.